awslabs/sockeye/docs/training.md

 Perplexity is the default metric to be considered for early-stopping, but you can also choose to optimize accuracy or BLEU using the `--optimized-metric` argument.
-In case of optimizing with respect to  BLEU, you will need to specify `--monitor-bleu`.
-For efficiency reasons, sockeye spawns a sub-processes after each checkpoint to decode the validation data and compute BLEU.
-This may introduce some delay in the reporting of results, i.e. there may be checkpoints with no BLEU results reported or with results corresponding to older checkpoints.
-This is expected behaviour and sockeye internally keeps track of the results in the correct order.
+In case of optimizing with respect to BLEU, you will need to set `--decode-and-evaluate` > 0 to decode validation at every checkpoint.

 Note that evaluation metrics for training data and held-out validation data are written in a tab-separated file called `metrics`.